ramokz/phantom-camera/documentation/viewfinder.md

 ## About 2D Support
 Most of the setup is there, however, getting the 2D view to render in the viewfinder doesn't quite work yet.

-GitHub issue can be found here: https://github.com/ramokz/phantom-camera/issues/105
+GitHub issue can be found in [#105](https://github.com/ramokz/phantom-camera/issues/105)